evanspa/GasJot-ios/README.md

 ## Dependency Graph

-The following diagram attempts to illustrates the dependencies among the main components of the fuel purchase iOS client application.
+The following diagram attempts to illustrates the dependencies among the main components of the Gas Jot iOS client application.

 <img
 src="https://github.com/evanspa/PEFuelPurchase-App/raw/master/drawings/PEFuelPurchase-App-Dependency-Graph.png">

 ## App Specific Libraries
-*(The following libraries are specific to the fuel purchase application domain, but are not GUI-related.)*
+*(The following libraries are specific to the Gas Jot application domain, but are not GUI-related.)*
 + **[PEFuelPurchase-Common](https://github.com/evanspa/PEFuelPurchase-Common)**:
   contains *application agnostic* constant definitions.
 + **[PEFuelPurchase-Model](https://github.com/evanspa/PEFuelPurchase-Model)**:
   encapsulates the object model, local data access, web service access and core logic of the application.
-This library effectively implements the *core* of the fuel purchase application domain.
-The fuel purchase iOS application (*this repo*) is dependent on it for all its core logic, model and data access / persistence functionality.
-This library for example, could be used to create a command-line version of the fuel purchase application.
+This library effectively implements the *core* of the Gas Jot application domain.
+The Gas Jot iOS application (*this repo*) is dependent on it for all its core logic, model and data access / persistence functionality.
+This library for example, could be used to create a command-line version of Gas Jot.

 ## PE* iOS Library Suite
 *(Each library is implemented as a CocoaPod-enabled iOS static library.)*